toshetoo/king-of-history/README.md

 This will aromatically copy the `/hooks` folder in the `/.git` directory.

 When you try to commit, the pre-commit hook will check for your angular container.
 After that will check your code with tslin and eslint.
-If there is any error will prevent the coomit.
+If there is any error will prevent the commit.